 |💰 Best budget hotel:||Hiroshima Washington Hotel|

-🎬 To get an overall idea of where to stay in Hiroshima first time, check out this video:
+🎬 To get an overall idea of Hiroshima, check out this video:

-6 Best Areas to Stay in Hiroshima for tourist
+The Best Areas to Stay in Hiroshima for tourists are:

 Downtown Hiroshima is the area between Hiroshima station and the Peace Memorial Park area.
 It’s just within a 20 minute walk and a very short tram from the west of Hiroshima Station.
 This central location offers you plenty of things to do, from the most popular attractions to a variety of bars and restaurants, and plenty of shopping options.